 The rest of the paper is organized as follows.
-Section \ref{sec-algorithm} presents the pseudo-code of the proposed algorithm.
-In section \ref{gradient approximation}, we provide some preliminaries on gradient approximation via probabilistic smoothing.
-Section \ref{main results sec} is dedicated to our main complexity results of the SI-SGF in both convex and strongly convex cases.
+In section \ref{gradient approximation}, we provide some preliminaries on gradient approximation via randomized smoothing.
+Section \ref{sec-algorithm} presents the proposed algorithm.
+Section \ref{main results sec} presents our main complexity results on the SI-SGF in both convex and strongly convex cases.
 A preliminary numerical study is included in Section \ref{sec: numerical}.
 Finally, Section \ref{sec: conclusions} concludes the paper.
-The proofs of the main results are provided in Appendix \ref{sec: proof}.
+Some proofs and auxiliary results are provided in Appendix \ref{sec: proof}.